AJ8GH/github-language-api/user-stories.md

 As a user,
 I want the app to have an attractive interface,
-So that it is a pleasure to use and nice to look at
+So that it is a pleasure to use and look at
 ```